reubenson/reubenson.github.io/src/works/moon-udu.md

 Stoneware ceramic drum with apertures on the side and the top.
 The instrument is based on the traditional Nigerian udu, but made with a technique borrowed from Korean moon jars, in two bowls are thrown separately and joined at the midsection.
 {.project-grid-item-full}

 The egg-shaped form pays homage to the parapsycholgist Roberto Assagioli who developed **psychosynthesis**.
-In his diagram of the human psyche as an egg, he makes the distinction of seven regions, of which only the center region represents the field of consciousness and the top
+In his diagram of the human psyche as an egg, he makes the distinction of seven regions, of which only the center region represents the field of consciousness and the top.
 {.project-grid-item-full}

 <figure class="project-grid-item-3" style="aspect-ratio: 3/4; object-fit: cover; height: auto;">